India - From The Mughals To The Raj

 Jaipur to Udaipur

-On arrival, proceed for the city tour including visit to City Palace.
-Later check-in at the hotel.
-The balance of your Day at leisure with transport at the group's disposal (max 4 hrs/ 40 km within the city limit).
+On arrival, proceed for the city tour including a visit to City Palace.
+Later check in at the hotel.
+The balance of your day at leisure with transport at the group's disposal (max 4 hrs/ 40 km within the city limit).

 This evening take an optional dinner cruise on Lake Pichola (cost quoted separately)

 The Lake Palace hotel is in fact a white marble palace that seems to float miraculously on the still waters of Lake Pichola.
 Probably the most romantic hotel in the world, this 250-year-old palace offers guests a unique blend of serenity and opulence Lake Palace houses 84 rooms including 17 beautiful suites and 53 Deluxe rooms.
 The rooms and the suites of the hotel are beautifully designed; each having a particular theme & decorated with textiles and handicrafts of the region.

 Accommodation: The Lake Palace or similar